 Day 5: Spend a day by the pool at a beach club

 Day 6: Go south and explore the fortified city of Mdina, then take a trip to the Blue Grotto

 Day 7: Enjoy your last day at a water park!

 Malta is a great place to visit for a week.
 It’s small enough to get around easily, but there are plenty of things to do in Malta for a week so you’ll never get bored!

-If 7 days is slightly too long, or you’re including the 48 hours travelling, then check out this post on only spending 5 days in Malta.
+If a week is slightly too long, or you’re including the 48 hours of travelling, then check out this post on only spending 5 days in Malta.